Phase Zero - Starting Your Digital Transformation Journey

 Optimizing the business processes and operating model of a brownfield or existing Workday solution

-When implementing or optimizing digital HR platforms, many program teams skip or abbreviate Phase Zero planning in favor of moving quickly into software implementation.
+The key purpose of Phase Zero planning is to establish the conditions for transformation success BEFORE solution build or configuration begins.
+When implementing or optimizing digital HR platforms, many program teams skip or abbreviate Phase Zero planning in favor of moving quickly into the solution development activities of the implementation phase(s).
 This technology-centric approach often overlooks foundational components of the transformation and is why most digital transformation programs struggle to achieve success (see why only 30% of digital transformations succeed).
 To better understand what Phase Zero planning is, why it’s critical to digital transformation success, and how to go about building a Phase Zero Program Plan that’s right for your organization, this blog examines 5 key stages of Phase Zero planning.

 Five Stages of Phase Zero Planning

-Phase Zero planning is essentially program planning and pre-implementation planning for digital transformations.
-It is a planning framework used to help ensure the implementation phase is set up for success.
-Based on my 25 years of experience delivering digital HR programs with public sector and mid-to-Fortune 500 organizations, I have found the following 5 stages of Phase Zero planning to be particularly helpful: Align, Mobilize, Discover, Design and Plan (see figure below).
-Whether you use these stages or prefer to go with some other framework (e.g., The Five Essentials of Implementation Planning in Phase Zero), Phase Zero planning helps you avoid the high probability of failure that comes with digital transformation programs.
-Depending on where you are on your transformation journey, it may make sense to skip a stage or two (however, if you do skip ahead, it is always a good idea to make sure you have the key deliverables in place of any prior stages).
+Based on my 25 years of experience delivering digital HR programs with public sector and mid-to-Fortune 500 organizations, I have found the following approach to Phase Zero planning to be particularly helpful (see Figure 1 below).
+I break up Phase Zero planning into program planning and pre-implementation planning.
+Program Planning - which includes Align and Mobilize stages - generally happens once at the START of any transformation program.
+It helps provide a common foundation or platform from which to launch all implementation phases in a consistent and predictable manner.
+Pre-implementation Planning, on the other hand, occurs at the start of EACH implementation phase.
+It is a planning framework used to help ensure the implementation phases (phase 1 to n) are set up for success at the time they are ready to be implemented.
+Whether you use these five stages or prefer to work with another framework (e.g., The Five Essentials of Implementation Planning in Phase Zero), Phase Zero planning helps you avoid the high probability of failure that comes with digital transformation programs.
+Depending on where you are on your transformation journey, it may make sense to skip a stage or two.
+However, if you do skip ahead, it is important to make sure you have the key components in place for any prior stages.
 Let’s explore what each of these stages are, why they are key to a successful digital transformation, and how to go about delivering them successfully with recommended activities and deliverables.

-The Alignment stage is critical for addressing the what, why and when aspects of the digital transformation.
-Good alignment is like having a rudder to guide the transformation initiative - particularly in heavy seas and during times of program turmoil.
-Executive sponsors and key stakeholders must align on what business problems need to be solved, why digital transformation is needed, and when the transformation should take place.
-Together, this is key to securing the right level of funding and the appropriate level of executive sponsorship and commitment.
-Some refer to this as the program’s Vision or North Star.
+The Alignment stage is critical for addressing the what, why and when aspects of the digital transformation program.
+Good alignment is like having a rudder to guide the transformation program - particularly in heavy seas and during times of program turmoil.
+To ensure good alignment, executive sponsors and key stakeholders must agree on what business problems need to be solved, why a digital transformation is needed, and when the transformation phases should take place.
+Together, these help program teams align on a Program Vision and are key to securing the right level of funding and the appropriate level of executive sponsorship and commitment.
 Alignment also clarifies the purpose and guiding principles of the transformation.
 These help keep the program team engaged and focused on the program’s objectives, how to effectively work together, and how to make challenging scope and design decisions.
 Alignment serves to excite and engage program end users/customers about what is to come.
 Without alignment, the program is at risk of not having a rudder to guide the program team nor the leadership and financial support needed to navigate difficulties that can derail the program.

 Activities and Deliverables to Consider:

-Executive Visioning Workshop to establish a North Star vision (or Massive Transformation Purpose) and Objectives and Key Results (OKRs) that will guide your program
+Executive Visioning Workshop to establish a North Star Vision (or Massive Transformative Purpose) and Objectives and Key Results (OKRs) that will guide your program

 Problem Statement to clarify your current state (current challenges), your ideal state (what good looks like), and how you propose to deliver the ideal state (high level approach)

-Business Case - good practice includes preparing a detailed business case to justify the investment required for complex digital transformations.
+Business Case & Value Realization Plan - good practice includes preparing a detailed business case to justify the investment required for complex digital transformations.
 This often includes qualitative and quantitative benefits, costs and a break-even-analysis.
+A Value Realization Plan follows Phase go-lives to ensure OKRs are tracked and reported back to leaders to demonstrate that business case benefits have been realized.
+NOTE: Cost estimates and OKRs will be further refined during Pre-implementation Planning (stage give - Plan) for each implementation phase.

-Delivery Model - how digital projects are delivered will likely require some revisions - particularly if moving from an on-premise model (using waterfall methods), to a cloud or software-as-a-service (SaaS) model (using hybrid and/or agile methods) or to a Product Operating Model (POM) (see Improving Your Digital Proficiency with Product Management).
+Delivery or Operating Model - how digital projects are delivered will likely require some revisions - particularly if moving from traditional on-premise models (using waterfall methods) to more cloud-friendly software-as-a-service (SaaS) operating models (using hybrid and/or agile methods) (see Improving Your Digital Proficiency with Product Management).

 Governance Model(s) - how programs and projects will be managed, how escalations will be processed and how decisions will be made (e.g., strategy, process and data ownership) will all need to be (re)considered as part of the program’s governance model(s).
 In simple terms, this typically requires a Steering Committe of executive-level stakeholders and a designated sponsor, a Core Program Team, and one or more project teams.
 Depending on the scale and complexity of the transformation, the Core Program Team can be comprised of a Transformation/ Program Lead (reports to the Steering Committee), a Change Management Lead, Functional or Product Leads, and a System Architect.
 Like most teams, it's a good idea to keep the core team to between six and eight people.
 Roles and responsibilities should be well-defined for all.

-Program Charter - this strategic control document will summarize the program vision, OKRs, approach, high level roadmap, governance, risks, assumptions and constraints.
+Program Charter & Roadmap - this strategic control document will summarize the program vision, OKRs, approach, high level multi-phase roadmap, governance, risks, assumptions and constraints.
 It is critical for guiding all downstream planning, budgeting and execution activities and for keeping the program team aligned to program purpose throughout the implementation phase(s).

 Once the Program Charter and Roadmap have been approved, the program team can focus on standing up the PMO, onboarding the core program team and kicking off the initiative with key stakeholders.
-To ensure program success, it is important to have the following in place: a consistent way to deliver programs and projects, integrated project planning and reporting, clear role mandates, and the right talent.
-All are key to ensuring consistent expectations and the successful delivery of program and project outcomes.
-Without this, programs and projects will be led inconsistently across the portfolio of initiatives, and most will be understaffed (the number one reason digital transformations fail) - creating unnecessary redundancies, confusion, duplications and risk.
+To ensure program success, it is important to have the following in place: a consistent way to deliver programs and projects (tools, methods, frameworks), integrated project planning and reporting, clear role mandates, and the right talent.
+All are key to ensuring consistent expectations and the successful delivery of program phases to follow.
+Without this, projects will be led inconsistently (generally with tools and methods supplied by the various vendors), and most will be understaffed (the number one reason digital transformations fail) - creating undesired redundancies, confusion, duplication and risk.

 Activities and Deliverables to Consider:

-PMO Mobilization - if an enterprise PMO already exists, it is important to align the HR transformation program with it and leverage existing tools, methods and infrastructure (e.g. PMO systems and applications like Confluence, MS Project or Smartsheet, Jira, Miro or Mural, etc…).
-If an enterprise PMO does not exist, now would be a good time to establish one to drive consistent programming across the multi-year roadmap.
+PMO Mobilization - if an enterprise PMO already exists, it is important to align the HR transformation program with it to leverage existing tools, methods and infrastructure (e.g. PMO systems and applications like Confluence, MS Project or Smartsheet, Jira, Miro or Mural, etc…).
+If an enterprise PMO does not exist, now is the right time to establish one to drive consistent programming across the multi-year roadmap.

 Resource Planning - now is also the time to ensure program/project roles, responsibilities and headcount are planned for as per the Program Charter.

 Onboarding the Core Team - using the Resource Plan, onboard and backfill with the right resources.
 It is important to assign top talent to critical program roles and to free them up from their day jobs to ensure success and avoid burn out.
-Where necessary, leverage contingent talent for back-filling.
+Where necessary, leverage contingent talent for back-filling operational roles.

-Program Kick-off - with the core team onboard, kick-off the program with key stakeholders.
-This communicates critical information to those most impacted by the transformation and answers key questions like why, what, when, where, how and who.
+Program Kick-off - with the core team onboard, kick-off the multi-year program with key stakeholders.
+This helps align expectations, communicates critical information to those most impacted by the transformation, and answers key questions like why, what, when, where, how and who.

-Following program kick-off, the core project team leads a series of workshops to identify key learnings from the current state, to define the desired future state, and capture high level requirements (functional and technical).
-Design Thinking methods can be used during the Discover stage to help ensure that the requirements reflect the desired employee experience.
+Following program kick-off, the core project team leads a series of discovery workshops to identify key learnings from the current state, to define the desired future state, and to capture high level requirements (functional and technical).
+Design Thinking methods should be used during the Discover stage to help ensure that the requirements reflect the desired employee experience.

-Discover occurs prior to the Design stage in order for the project team to clearly articulate what the business needs before technology constraints influence solution design decisions.
-Similarly, the Discover and Design stages are both carried out before the Implementation phase to ensure there are no surprises during configuration/build and testing efforts - a time when most transformation programs are derailed.
+Discover occurs prior to the Design stage in order for the project team to better understand current pain points and opportunities and to clearly articulate what the business needs before technology constraints influence solution design decisions during the Design stage.

 Activities and Deliverables to Consider:

-Current State Assessment - using a combination of journey mapping, personas and moments-that-matter, facilitators help uncover pain points and opportunities associated with the current in-scope environment.
+Current State Assessment - using a combination of assessment tools and design methods like surveys, journey mapping, personas and sentiment analysis, analysts and facilitators work with stakeholders to uncover pain points and opportunities associated with the current in-scope environment.
+Ideally this involves an analysis of current state process maps and associated artifacts like configuration workbooks and business requirements documentation (BRD)

-Target State Design - using the Current State Assessment as a key input, facilitators help project teams and SMEs identify high level business requirements of an ideal target state
+Target State Design - using the Current State Assessment as a key input, facilitators help project teams and SMEs surface high level business requirements of an ideal target state

 Activities and Deliverables to Consider:

-Fit-gap Analysis - working with technology and system integrator partners, identify any system gaps and troubleshoot workarounds.
+Fit-gap Analysis - working with technology and system integration partners, identify any system gaps and troubleshoot workarounds.

 Vendor Selection - if gaps remain, you may need to go to market for extensions or third party solutions to augment the current technology landscape.